 If you are looking for Indian vegetarian recipes for your Instant Pot pressure cooker, you’ll love this post.
 I put together a collection with TEN of my most popular Instant Pot Indian Vegetarian Recipes.
 All these dishes are delicious Indian comfort food, minus the guilt.

 These recipes are quick and easy to make, and are versatile enough that I can serve them on weeknights, or for entertaining during festivities and get-togethers.
-All these recipes can be made in your Instant Pot Pressure cooker.
+And all these recipes can be made in your Instant Pot Pressure cooker.

 This is a great collection for special occasions like Diwali, Holi and other Indian festivities.
 So, let’s check out some delicious Instant Pot Indian food!